argilla-io/argilla/argilla/docs/getting_started/quickstart.md

 # Quickstart

 Argilla is a free, open-source, self-hosted tool.
-This means you need to deploy its server to start using it.
+This means you need to deploy its UI to start using it.
 There is two main ways to deploy Argilla:

 !!! huggingface "Deploy on the Hugging Face Hub"